mshortcodes/mini-projects/README.md

 }
 ```

 I used the useState hook to keep track of state for the input, error, clue, and solved status.
 When solved, the setTimeout function will activate after 2 seconds, and useNavigate will return the user to the home page.
+When validating the input, I didn't enforce casing and used trim() to get rid of accidental leading and trailing spaces to make solving it slightly easier.

 ```js
 const handleClick = () => {